tk0802kim/Analysis-of-Nursing-Data/README.md

 ### Things done, but not documented yet:

+- Oversampling procedures
+- ANN

 ### Things to do:

+- GAN
-- SVM, ANN, and other methods of boosting the power of predictive model
+- SVM, and other methods of boosting the power of predictive model
 - Collection of other covariates for the attractiveness prediction model
 - Multiple linear regression, with SINDy-like approach to linearize the covariates
 - Apply other methods of machine learning to the attractiveness model